Close

 Community Gifts

-To date, Temasek’s gifts to Temasek Trust have enabled programmes which have impacted about 4.4 million lives across Singapore and beyond.
+To date, Temasek’s gifts to TT have impacted about 5 million lives across Singapore and beyond.

-Our staff volunteers come together via their T-Touch initiative to make a difference in the community.
+Our employee volunteers come together via their T-Touch initiative to make a difference in the community.
 They volunteer ideas, time, and money to support their chosen charities within their communities.

 Top